Position: Associate Dean (Research and Innovation), School of Chemical and Physical Sciences, Victoria Univerity of Wellington.

 Becoming a nanotechnologist

-You could say that Prof Spencer was a chemist in the right place at the right time.
+You could say that Professor Spencer was a chemist in the right place at the right time.
 In the year 2000, carbon nanotubes were new, and different scientists were needed to make and understand them.
-Prof Spencer already had experience working with catalysts, so he offered his expertise to help solve some of the problems involved in growing carbon nanotubes.
+Professor Spencer already had experience working with catalysts, so he offered his expertise to help solve some of the problems involved in growing carbon nanotubes.